dhall-lang/dhall-lang/standard/binary.md

 ### Imports

-Imports are encoded as a list where the first three elements are always:
+Imports are encoded as a list where the first two elements are always:

 * `24` - To signal that this expression is an import
-* An optional integrity check
-    * The integrity check is represented as `null` if absent
-    * The integrity check is b"[multihash][]" if present
 * An optional import type (such as `as Text`)
     * The import type is `0` for when importing a Dhall expression (the default)
     * The import type is `1` for importing `as Text`